mathur/kernel-kitchen/README.md

-MODIFIED BY ROHAN TO WORK WITH THE HTC ONE XL'S WEIRD AND DERPY KERNEL STRUCTURE
+ONLY WORKS ON THE HTC ONE XL DO NOT TRY USING IT FOR OTHER DEVICES
 ====================================
+modified by rohan, original author is unknown to me
 #Android Kernel Kitchen
 tools to tinker with kernels and ramdisks